spring-projects/spring-integration-extensions/spring-integration-jgroups/README.md

 Outbound channel adapter:
 -----------------------------------------------------------------------------
-Outbound channel adapter is used to send insert data into Voldemort database from Spring Integration's channel.
-Component expects user to provide Voldemort store client and message converter.
+Outbound channel adapter is used to send messages to a group.
+It expects user to provide reference to the JGroups cluster object.
+You can also supply optional reference to custom JGroups header mapper.

 ### Example:
 ~~~~~xml